wavefrontHQ/opentelemetry-examples/.NET-example/README.md

 opentelemetry-bootstrap --action=install
 ```

-That’s all the coding you need!
+That’s all the coding we need!
 The libraries we used above provide auto-instrumentation of all the incoming and outgoing web requests.

-#### Step 4: Run your application
+#### Step 4: Run our application

 The collector is now running and listening to incoming traces on port 4317.

-Our next step is to start our application either from the CLI or from your IDE.
+Our next step is to start our application either from the CLI or from our IDE.
 All that is left for us to do at this point is to visit [localhost](https://localhost:7203) and refresh the page, triggering
 our app to generate and emit a trace of that transaction.
 When the trace data collected from the OpenTelemetry collector
-are ingested, you can examine them in the Tanzu Observability user interface.
+are ingested, we can examine them in the Tanzu Observability user interface.

 ## Manual-Instrumentation